sa19me90er/backend2020/README.md

 # Notes Example Project
-This project serves as an example assignment for working with GitHub Actions as build pipelines.
+This project serves as an example assignment at Hogeschool Utrecht for working with GitHub Actions as build pipelines.

 We will package a jar